brewfamily/brewfamily.github.io/arrivals_and_departures.md

 - Arrive in Barcelona on 7/23 at 10:05AM
 - Leave (to Switzerland) early on 8/2
 - Graham arrives in Barcelona on 7/22, heads to SCQ with his parents on 7/24, and leaves for Belgium on 7/28
+- Assuming Brad is arriving and departing same days as parents (waiting on confirmation)

 ## England Brews (P and S, plus 3 kids and 2rugs)

 - Arrive: 7/23
-- Leave: 7/31
+- Leave: 8/1
     - Going straight to SCQ upon arrival
-    - Spending the night of 7/30 in Barcelona
+    - Spending the nights of 7/30 and 7/31 in Barcelona

 ## Toronto Brews (X and B, plus Steven the rug)